-For those who would like to try your hand at drawing pretty roses, this will be a tutorial you will absolutely love.
-We had so much fun decorating these beet dyed Easter eggs and they are perfect for a cottage chic or shabby theme.
-Plus, if you are trying to be more eco friendly, this recipe is a natural, eco friendly idea for painting your Easter eggs using beet juice!
+For those who would like to try your hand at drawing pretty roses on your Easter Eggs, this will be a tutorial you will absolutely love.
+We had so much fun decorating these beet-dyed Easter eggs and they are perfect for a cottage chic or shabby Easter theme.
+Plus, if you are trying to be more eco-friendly, this recipe is a natural, eco-friendly idea for painting your Easter eggs using beet juice!

-Chop up 4 beets and put them into a saucepan with 5 cups of water.
-Bring to a boil, turn down to medium heat and let them simmer for about 20 minutes.
+1. Chop up 4 beets and put them into a saucepan with 5 cups of water.
+Bring to a boil, turn down to medium heat and let beets simmer for about 20 minutes.

-With a fine mesh strainer, strain your beets (add them to your salad for dinner later, yum) and add in 1.5 tbsp of vinegar.
-Vinegar helps the dye bind to your egg.
+2. With a fine mesh strainer, strain your beets (can add them to your salad for dinner later, yum) and add in 1.5 tbsp of white vinegar.
+Vinegar helps the beet dye bind to your egg.
 Let cool.

-Place your eggs in a container like a bread loaf pan, and cover them with the beet juice.
-Let sit for 20-30 minutes.
-If you want your eggs a lighter pink shade, remove them sooner.
+3. Place your hard boiled eggs in a container like a bread loaf pan, and cover them with the beet juice.
+Let eggs sit in the beet juice for 20-30 minutes to dye them.
+If you want your Easter eggs a lighter pink shade, remove them sooner.
 For darker eggs, let them sit long as desired, even up to overnight.

-Dry off your eggs, being careful not to rub the beet dye too much or it will come off the egg.
+4. Dry off your beet-dyed Easter eggs, being careful not to rub the beet dye too much or it will come off the egg.

-Get your markers ready.
-I took off all of the lids and stood them in a glass so they were ready for each step.
+5. Get your markers ready to decorate the beet-dyed Easter eggs.
+I took off all of the lids off and stood them in a glass so they were ready for each step.

-Now take your green marker and color some leaves on your Easter egg, and then go over them again with your black fine tip marker.
+8. Now take your green marker and color some leaves on your beet-dyed Easter egg, and then go over them again with your black fine tip marker.